JAZ JUDGES EUROVISION 2017 | Australia, Belarus, Iceland, Ireland, Montenegro + Spain

 There’s six more sets of scores for the mini EBJ jury to hand out, and then the full ranking will be revealed!
 Drop by on Monday to check out our thoughts on Belgium, Croatia, Greece, Israel, Ukraine and the United Kingdom.
 Trust me, you don’t want to miss my mother’s reaction to a man duetting with himself.

 In the meantime, let me know how you’d rank today’s tracks.
 What do you think will happen to them this week as the competition gets going?
 I want all the dirt.
 You guys know how nosy curious I am.

 Get (even more) excited – Eurovision is nearly here!!!

-Posted on May 7, 2017, in Eurovision 2017, Reviews and tagged Australia, Belarus, Brendan Murray, Celebrate Diversity, Eurovision 2017, Iceland, Ireland, Isaiah, Kyiv, Manel Navarro, Montenegro, NAVIBAND, reviews, Slavko Kalezic, Spain, Svala, Ukraine.
+Posted on May 7, 2017, in ESC + JESC Reviews, Eurovision 2017 and tagged Australia, Belarus, Brendan Murray, Celebrate Diversity, ESC + JESC Reviews, Eurovision 2017, Iceland, Ireland, Isaiah, Kyiv, Manel Navarro, Montenegro, NAVIBAND, Slavko Kalezic, Spain, Svala, Ukraine.
 Bookmark the permalink.
 Leave a comment.